-^{} I thank Nicholas Economides, Frank Heinemann, Roy Radner and Timothy Van Zandt for feedback on earlier drafts that helped generalize and simplify the model and its exposition, Luis Cabral, Mark Newman, Ravi Mantena and Gal Oestreicher-Singer for helpful discussions, and seminar participants from INSEAD, the Keil-Munich Workshop on the Economics of Information and Network Industries, New York University's interdepartmental workshop on networks and TUILES, Stanford University, the University of California at Davis, the University of Florida, the University of Illinois at Urbana-Champaign and the University of Minnesota for their feedback.
-All errors are mine.
+\ I thank Luis Cabral, Nicholas Economides, Joseph Farrell, Frank Heinemann, Matthew Jackson, Oliver Kirchkamp, Ravi Mantena, Mark Newman, Hyun Song Shin, Gal Oestreicher-Singer, Roy Radner and Timothy Van Zandt for feedback on versions of a earlier drafts and for helpful discussions.
+I also thank seminar participants from the 2006 European Summer Symposium on Economic Theory, the 17th International Conference on Game Theory, the 2004 Keil-Munich Workshop on the Economics of Information and Network Industries, INSEAD, New York University, Stanford University, the University of California at Davis, the University of Florida, the University of Illinois at Urbana-Champaign, the University of Minnesota, the University of Texas at Austin and the 2005 ZEW Conference on the Economics of Information and Communication Technologies for their feedback.
+Any error, omission, or gratuitous use of a Greek symbol is my fault.